top of page

 Our earliest experiences with our parents shaped our core beliefs about ourselves and taught us the essential skills for navigating relationships, including the one we have with ourselves.
 As infants, we expressed our needs and emotions by crying, cooing, smiling, gazing, protesting, or clinging to our parents or caregivers for comfort, protection, and connection.
 In these moments, our mother or father might have been emotionally available, attuned, and curious about our feelings, capable of soothing our distress and finding joy in our presence.

 However, because they are human, our parents also had their own emotional limitations, internal struggles, and traumas that may have caused them to respond inconsistently, sometimes leaving us frustrated or even frightened.
 These repeated early experiences—seeking connection, being responded to, or recovering from disconnection—shape our most basic beliefs about what it takes to maintain a close relationship.
-Unconsciously, we carry these relationship patterns into our adult intimate relationships with our current partners.
+Unconsciously, we carry these childhood relationship patterns into our adult intimate relationships with our current partners.

 For example: